AscendingPassage.com HOME PAGE.

 passed, the eyes grow accustomed to the strange, blue, persistent

-clearness so that you seem suddenly to have acquired the pupils of a
+clearness.
+You seem suddenly to have acquired the pupils of a

 country into one uniform tint of blue.